 The main intent of the WAIRE Mitigation Program is to provide NOx and DPM emission reductions for communities around warehouses that paid the mitigation fees.
-Any in-lieu mitigation fees paid to South Coast AQMD by a warehouse operator (or owner who opts in) would be targeted to projects in the surrounding area for NZE or ZE trucks, or ZE charging/fueling infrastructure.50 Any solicitations for requests for funding, or funding allocations that would be spent from the WAIRE Mitigation Program must be approved by the South Coast AQMD Governing Board in a public meeting.
+Any in-lieu mitigation fees paid to South Coast AQMD by a warehouse operator (or owner who opts in) would be targeted to projects in the surrounding area for NZE or ZE trucks, or ZE charging/fueling infrastructure.
+Any solicitations for requests for funding, or funding allocations that would be spent from the WAIRE Mitigation Program must be approved by the South Coast AQMD Governing Board in a public meeting.
 The proposed incentives would be used toward the purchase of NZE and ZE trucks or the purchase and installation of ZE charging or hydrogen fueling infrastructure.
-The WAIRE Mitigation Program would be available to any applicant that has trucks domiciled and/or used in the same geographic area of the warehouses that paid the WAIRE Program mitigation fee or applicants who intend to purchase and install ZE charging or hydrogen fueling infrastructure to serve that same geographic area and county.
-Funds would be prioritized first to areas in the same Source Receptor Area (SRA)51 as the warehouse.
+The WAIRE Mitigation Program would be available to any applicant that has trucks domiciled and/or used in the same geographic area of the warehouses that paid the WAIRE Program mitigation fee or applicants who intend to purchase and install ZE charging or hydrogen https://ww2.arb.ca.gov/sites/default/files/2020-10/cap incentives 2019 guidelines final rev 10 14 2020 0.pdf fueling infrastructure to serve that same geographic area and county.
+Funds would be prioritized first to areas in the same Source Receptor Area (SRA)56 as the warehouse.
 Should there be insufficient project applicants in any area for the amount of funding available, the funding may be redirected to an adjacent SRA in the same county as the primary SRA.
 Project funding solicitations would be issued within one year of receiving mitigation fees, and could potentially be coordinated with solicitations from other incentive programs.
 Incentive projects would be evaluated for cost effectiveness to maximize the potential for NOx and DPM reductions of each incentive project.
 Because this funding program is wholly within the control of South Coast AQMD, funds may be combined with other incentive programs as allowable on a case-by-case basis.